Rafael Osuna: Playing style

 Osuna was known for his footspeed, touch, and tactical awareness.
 Commentator Bud Collins dubs him "Mexico's greatest player...Ubiquitous on court, confusing to foes, ever seeking the net".
-His U.S. Open victory came against big server Frank Froehling, a dangerous unseeded opponent who had upset top-seeded Roy Emerson in the semifinals.
+His U.S. Open victory came against big server Frank Froehling, a dangerous unseeded opponent who had upset top-seeded Roy Emerson in the fourth round.
 Collins describes Osuna's victory as a triumph of tactical play:

 He is also remembered by his bold strategy against Bill Bowrey on the 4th match of the Mexico vs Australia Davis Cup tie in 1969.
 Coming back after the obligatory break after three sets (Osuna leading 2 sets to one), after holding serve on the first game, Osuna hits out, going for the lineas and keeping the ball away from Bowrey on each of all his service returns.
 While the knowledgeable public interprets this actions as trying to get loose, as the match progresses the public is baffled by Osuna continuing to do so after holding serve.
 Then, after holding serve and going up 4–3, Osuna changes his manner of play drastically by chipping in his return low to his opponents feet.
 At this precise moment Bowrey, in the entire 4th set and coming out of the rest period, has not hit one volley after his service motion due to the ¨hitting out¨strategy that Osuna implemented on this set.
 Bowrey is startled by the change of strategy on the first point.
 Osuna plays a superb second point to go up 0-30.
 Being love – 30 gets Bowrey extremely tight and gets broken.
 Osuna closes the match on his next service game.

 1968 Olympic Summer Games

-Osuna competed for Mexico in tennis at the 1968 Summer Olympics, which was a demonstration sport with no medals awarded.
+Osuna competed for Mexico in tennis at the 1968 Summer Olympics, which was a demonstration sport, with no medals awarded.
 He finished in first place in three events: